 Are we here in the USA smarter?
 Are we safer?
 Not according to one website I saw that said 50% of teens who have sex don’t use condoms.

-And here are a few more facts kids should know before they make life changing decisions: Several STDs are incurable, many are painful, some aren’t prevented by using condoms, and more than one can kill you.
+And here are a few more facts kids should know before they make life changing decisions: Several STDs are incurable, many are painful,

 According to The Center for Disease Control approximately 19 million new STDs occur each year— almost half of them among young people 15 to 24 years of age.